Aresenix/File-Audit-Lab/README.md

 # File-Audit-Lab
-A group project that was done in a Network Security Class.
+A group project of a file audit that was done in a Network Security Class.
 Done: September 2025